KubaPro010/rpitx2/README.md

 | Pi3A+|OK|
 | Pi4|In beta mode|

 Plug a wire on GPIO 4, means Pin 7 of the GPIO header ([header P1](http://elinux.org/RPi_Low-level_peripherals#General_Purpose_Input.2FOutput_.28GPIO.29)).
 This acts as the antenna.
 The optimal length of the wire depends the frequency you want to transmit on, but it works with a few centimeters for local testing.
+(Use https://www.southwestantennas.com/calculator/antenna-wavelength to calculate the lenght, make sure to use the 1/4 wave setting, as for 1/2 wave you'd need a impedance transformator, and these are not cheap [also yes, i learned it the hard way after having to cut my antenna])

 # How to use it
 ![easymenu](/doc/easymenu.png)